MDzimah/Bookbinding-PDF-rearrangement-tool/README.md

-# Bookbinding PDF rearrangement tool
+# Bookbinding PDF Rearrangement Tool
-If you want a cheap & easy way to professionaly bind a book in a paperback style, this is the go to [video](https://www.youtube.com/watch?v=cifj5UYQDZE&list=WL&index=16) made by [Sebastiaan Mathôt](https://www.youtube.com/c/SebastiaanMath%C3%B4t).
-In fact, I bound my first book following the video's instructions & couldn't be happier with the results.
-I would strongly recommend watching the video before reading what comes next, it will give well needed context.
+If you want a cheap and easy way to bind a book in paperback style, check out this [video](https://www.youtube.com/watch?v=cifj5UYQDZE&list=WL&index=16) by [Sebastiaan Mathôt](https://www.youtube.com/c/SebastiaanMath%C3%B4t).
+I bound my first book following his instructions and couldn’t be happier.
+I recommend watching the video first for context.

 ## Rearranging the PDF
-This [C++ program](Code.cpp) outputs a series of numbers and, at the end, the number of pages you are going to need to do the printing.
-The series of numbers represent the way in which you have to rearrange the PDF's pages for the next section.
-Each line of the series (every 4 numbers) represents one page (front & back).
-The code of the program includes some instructions on how to use it.
+This [C++ program](Code.cpp) outputs a series of numbers and, at the end, the number of pages needed for printing.
+The numbers show how to rearrange the PDF pages.
+Each line of four numbers represents one sheet (front and back).
+The code includes usage instructions.

-Tip: give ChatGPT your book PDF and the series of numbers outputted by the program.
-Then give it this prompt: "give me a new PDF rearranged according to the series of numbers.
-If the word 'blank' appears in the series, it represents an empty page".
+Tip: give ChatGPT your book PDF and the program’s output.
+Then use this prompt:
+*"Create a new PDF rearranged according to these numbers.
+If the word 'blank' appears, it means an empty page—include it as an extra page in the new PDF."*

 ## Printing
-Before anything, make sure your printer allows for duplex printing or printing double sided.
-If not, you will have to do the duplexing manually.
+First, make sure your printer supports duplex (double-sided) printing.
+If not, you’ll need to flip pages manually.

-To print the book, open the PDF on your preferred PDF viewer (Google's default one worked fine for me) and press the print icon.
-Then, select the configurations below on the printing interface:
+To print: open the PDF in your viewer (Google’s default works fine), press print, and select:

-- Horizontal printing
+- Two pages per sheet
-- Duplex printing (print on both side)
+- Duplex (both sides)
-- Flip on XXXXXX
+- Flip on short edge
-- Two pages per page

-Every sheet of paper will have 4 pages of your book, 2 pages at the front & another 2 at the back.
+Each sheet will hold 4 book pages (2 front, 2 back).
+Remove fully blank sheets after cutting.

-Before printing the real thing, run a test.
-Make a paginated document (using Word, Google docs, etc.) of 4 pages.
-For the first page write a "1", for the second page write a "3", for the third page write a "4" and for the fourth page write a "2".
-After printing, cut the stack of papers lengthwise in half and put the left side on top of the right side as shown in the video tutorial.
-If you get a 4 page book, you are ready to print your PDF book.
+Before printing the real book, do a test:
+Make a 4-page document with numbers: Page 1 → "1", Page 2 → "3", Page 3 → "4", Page 4 → "2".
+Print with the settings above, cut the stack lengthwise, then place the left half on top of the right as shown in the video.
+If you get a proper 4-page booklet, you’re ready to print your book.